FOSSEE/sdes-stscripts/ult/ult_2/script.rst

 At the end of this tutorial, you will be able to,

- 1. Copy files from one location to another.
+ 1. Remove files and directories.
  #.
-Remove files and directories.
+Copy files from one location to another.
  #.
-Change permissions and ownership of files.
+Move files and directories.
  #.
-Navigate through directories and files.
+Know the Linux File Hierarchy

 ..
 L3